GhiwaDaccache/cadence/README.md

 ###  Cadence is built using the following technologies:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses the [React Native development framework](https://reactnative.dev/).
+React Native lets you create truly native apps and doesn't compromise your users' experiences, and it brings the React programming paradigm to platforms like Android and iOS.
+- This project uses the [Django framework](https://www.djangoproject.com/) for backend development.
+Django is a powerful tool for Python web development, handling routing, database management, authentication, and API creation.
+It helps developers build sturdy and scalable server-side applications with ease.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For persistent storage, the app uses [Secure Store](https://docs.expo.dev/versions/latest/sdk/securestore/), allowing data to be stored locally on the device.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
+- To track the runner's pace, the app uses the [Expo Location](https://docs.expo.dev/versions/latest/sdk/location/) library which supports both Android, and iOS.
-- The app uses the font ["Urbanist"](https://fonts.google.com/specimen/Urbanist?stroke=Sans+Serif&subset=latin&noto.script=Latn) as its main font, and the design of the app adheres to the material design guidelines.
+- To enhance user experience, the app uses an OpenAI endpoint, leveraging the capabilities of the gpt-3.5-turbo-instruct model.
+This AI-driven feature provides users with assistance on their runs, progress, and cadence.

 <br><br>
 <!-- UI UX -->